-The doctrine of separation between church and state is very well defined by our courts and the Constitution, and we follow these guidelines.
+Our courts and the Constitution very well define the doctrine of separation between church and state, and we follow these guidelines.
 However, it is realized that certain customs which are observed or materials which are used may conflict with the conscience of some religious groups.
 We encourage you to let us know of these conflicts so we can respect your child's religious heritage by making special arrangements or providing alternative materials/lessons.